bazilinskyy/youtube-national/README.md

 ## Usage of the code
 The code is open-source and free to use.
 It is aimed for, but not limited to, academic research.
 We welcome forking of this repository, pull requests, and any contributions in the spirit of open science and open-source code 😍😄 For inquiries about collaboration, you may contact Md Shadab Alam (md_shadab_alam@outlook.com) or Pavlo Bazilinskyy (pavlo.bazilinskyy@gmail.com).

+## Citation
+If you use the gans-traffic for academic work please cite the following paper:

+> Alam, M. S., Martens, M.H., & Bazilinskyy, P. (2025).
+Pedestrian Planet: What YouTube Driving from 231 Countries and Territories Teaches Us About the World.
+17th International Conference on Automotive User Interfaces and Interactive Vehicular Applications.
+Brisbane, QLD, Australia. https://doi.org/10.1145/3744333.3747827

 ## Getting Started
 Tested with Python 3.9.19.
 To setup the environment run these two commands in a parent folder of the downloaded repository (replace `/` with `\` and possibly add `--user` if on Windows: